-The Regional Standard for Water Services (RSWS) is to be used in conjunction with the Regional Specification for Water Services (R.Spec) (available at www.wellingtonwater.co.nz).
+The Regional Standard for Water Services (RSWS) is to be used in conjunction with the STD_0002 Regional Specification for Water Services (R.Spec) (available on the Wellington Water webpage at www.wellingtonwater.co.nz).
 The Regional Specification for Water Services contains the minimum technical specifications for the materials, construction, installation, testing and commissioning of the stormwater, wastewater, and water supply networks.